davidbuenov/ai-courses-catalog/README.md

 ├── dist_unreal/ # Output folder for the Unreal site (ready to deploy) │
-├── build.py # Python script to build the final websites └── README.md
+├── build.py # Python script to build the final websites ├── index.html # Global index of the portal
+├── portal-style.css # styles only for the portal
+├── images/  #images only for the portal
+└── README.md
 ```
 ## Generated code